jhoyland/MooDown/README.md

 4. For giggles
 ~~~

-In the example above example answer 2 is correct and answer 3 is partially correct.
+In the example above answer 2 is correct and answer 3 is partially correct.
 Moodle requires at least one answer be 100% correct.
 Setting a fraction for any answer overrides the first answer correct default so you will have to manually put in #100 for the first answer if you want it correct.
 Instead of writing #100 you can use #* as a shortcut.

 Only single selection multi-choice is supported at the moment.

 Feedback can be added for individual answers using text in double quotes after the answer.